Blog Home

 • Prioritizing Testing Efforts: Consider factors like data volume, risk exposure, and regulatory compliance when allocating testing resources.

-• Establishing Clear Testing Goals: Define desired outcomes for your ETL testing, such as reducing data errors by a specific percentage or ensuring compliance with data quality standards.
+• Establishing Clear Testing Goals: Define desired outcomes for your ETL testing, such as reducing data errors by a specific percentage or ensuring quality compliance with data standards.

 Designing Effective ETL Test Cases